66 important questions and answers - Bandera County Courier

 60. What if I have booked on my own?

 In these cases you run the risk of staying at your own expense.
-“A single traveler cannot cancel or rebook free of charge even if his or her destination is directly affected by the corona virus,” warns Berlin travel lawyer Roosbeh Karimi.
+“An individual traveler cannot cancel or rebook free of charge even if their travel destination is directly affected by the corona virus,” warns Berlin travel lawyer Roosbeh Karimi.

 Unfortunately, sometimes it's not that easy.
 It is a clear case when I book two travel services with a package tour operator, such as flight and hotel with Tui, FTI, The Tour or Schauinsland and get a total price.
 On the other hand, if I book two different travel services independently from each other, it should never be a package tour.